yochaigal/cairn/wip/2e/setting-seeds.md

 ### Materials Required

 - A sheet of paper and a notebook.
 Letter/A4 is OK, but the larger the better.
+Going forward, we will refer to the sheet of paper as the **map**.
 - Pencils and erasers.
-Color pencils if you want to make it pretty or want to designate terrain with color.
+Colored pencils if you want to make it pretty or want to indicate terrain with color.
 - At least one d6 and one d20, but 6d6 and 2d20 would be ideal.

-> Going forward, we will refer to the sheet of paper as the **map**.
-> As with any other rule, if you don't like a table result, roll again or tweak as desired!

 ## Theme